-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for law enforcement workers are projected to increase by four percent from 2014 to 2024 (www.bls.gov).
-In May of 2015, the BLS stated that law enforcement workers earned a median annual salary of $52,070 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for law enforcement workers are projected to increase as fast as the average from 2018 to 2028 (www.bls.gov).
+In May of 2018, the BLS stated that law enforcement workers earned a mean annual salary of $65,400 per year.

 To sum up, a peace officer can be any number of law enforcement jobs, so the type of duties and coursework differ in each area.
 Classroom and on-job training are typically requisite in addition to passing exams for certification.